MrAlias/kubecon-na-2025/presentation/slides.md

 <!--
 Speaker: Tyler

-WOW MOMENT - Let this sink in!
+- WOW MOMENT - Let this sink in!
+Pause for effect

-What we just witnessed:
+- Break down what we just witnessed (reinforce the numbers):
-- 30 seconds: Deployed OBI with a single command
+  * 30 seconds: Deployed OBI with single command
-  * No code changes
+    - No code changes required
-  * No configuration files
+    - No configuration files needed
-  * No service restarts
+    - No service restarts

-- A few seconds later: Distributed traces started flowing
+  * 10 seconds later: Distributed traces started flowing
-  * Automatic service discovery
+    - Automatic service discovery
-  * All 4 microservices instrumented
+    - All 4 microservices instrumented
-  * Multiple languages supported seamlessly
+    - Multiple languages supported seamlessly
+  * 0 code changes: Literally zero modifications
+    - Didn't touch Python, Java, Ruby, or Node.js code
+    - No SDK dependencies added
+    - Existing binaries completely unchanged

-- 5 minutes total: Identified exact root cause
+  * 5 minutes total: Identified exact root cause
-  * Ratings service database connection timeout
+    - Ratings service database connection timeout
-  * Specific method and error
+    - Specific method and error message
-  * Complete distributed trace context
+    - Complete distributed trace context

-Compare this to traditional approach:
+- Compare to traditional approach:
-- Traditional: DAYS of development, testing, deployment
+  * Traditional: DAYS of development, testing, deployment
-- OBI: 5 MINUTES from deployment to solution
+  * OBI: 5 MINUTES from deployment to solution
+  * 99%+ time savings
+- Click: "From Zero to Root Cause in 5 Minutes!"

-This is the power of eBPF-based instrumentation!
+  * This is the power of eBPF-based instrumentation
+  * OpenTelemetry standard + eBPF automation
+- Bottom section (click): "See the complete picture - not just your code!"
+  * Network calls, database connections, service mesh
+  * Things you couldn't see even with manual instrumentation

-Pause here - let the audience absorb the magnitude of this achievement This is your "drop the mic" moment before moving into the value proposition -->
+- Pause here - let audience absorb the magnitude
+  * This is your "drop the mic" moment
+  * Sets up the value proposition slide
+-->

 ---